Blog 81: Tools in product management … (3/7)

 - Provide a systematic approach to backlog management.

-- Analyse historical data and user feedback to identify and prioritize the most valuable backlog items based on impact and effort.
+- Analyse historical data and user feedback to identify and prioritise the most valuable backlog items based on impact and effort.

 - AI can break down high-priority items into manageable tasks, estimate the efforts required and assign them to specific sprints.